wyfo/apischema/docs/data_model.md

 !!! note
     Generated JSON schema use [`unevaluatedProperties` keyword](https://json-schema.org/understanding-json-schema/reference/object.html?highlight=unevaluated#unevaluated-properties).

 This feature is very convenient for building model by composing smaller components.
-If some kind of reuse could also be achieved with inheritance, it can be less practical when it comes to use it in code, because there is no easy way to build an inherited class when you have an instance of the super class ; you have to copy all the fields by hand.
+If some kind of reuse could also be achieved with inheritance, it can be less practical when it comes to use it in code, because there is no easy way to build an inherited class when you have an instance of the super class; you have to copy all the fields by hand.
 On the other hand, using composition (of flattened fields), it's easy to instantiate the class when the smaller component is just a field of it.

 ## FAQ

-#### Why `Iterable` is not handled with other collection type?
+#### Why isn't `Iterable` handled with other collection types?
 Iterable could be handled (actually, it was at the beginning), however, this doesn't really make sense from a data point of view.
-Iterable are computation objects, they can be infinite, etc. They don't correspond to a serialized data; `Collection` is way more appropriate in this context.
+Iterables are computation objects, they can be infinite, etc. They don't correspond to a serialized data; `Collection` is way more appropriate in this context.

 #### What happens if I override dataclass `__init__`?
 *apischema* always assumes that dataclass `__init__` can be called with all its fields as kwargs parameters.
-If that's no more the case after a modification of `__init__` (what means if an exception is thrown when the constructor is called because of bad parameters), *apischema* treats then the class as [not supported](#unsupported-types).
+If that's no longer the case after a modification of `__init__` (what means if an exception is thrown when the constructor is called because of bad parameters), *apischema* treats then the class as [not supported](#unsupported-types).